-Human data demonstrate that tacrolimus is excreted in breast milk.
-The effects of tacrolimus on the breastfed infant, or on milk production have not been assessed.
-As detrimental effects on the newborn cannot be excluded, women should not breast-feed whilst receiving Advagraf.
+Breast-feeding Human data demonstrate that tacrolimus is excreted in breast milk.
+The effects of tacrolimus on the breastfed infant or on milk production have not been assessed.
+As detrimental effects on the newborn cannot be excluded, women should not breast-fix whilst receiving Tacrolimus PR capsule.